q-ode/cache-api/README.md

 - Yarn instead of NPM was used as I've found it to be much more stable based on the lock file.

 ## Known Bugs:
-- Model replacement based on limit seems to be failing and there's no more time to investigate.
-- Uncertain about what's ecpected from TTL so it's not been implemented yet.
+- Uncertain about what's expected from TTL so it's not been implemented yet.
-- Versioning hasn't been implemented
+- API Versioning hasn't been implemented